 The procedure for resolving a case of psychological or sexual harassment can involve either an informal resolution or a formal complaint.

-Informal resolution includes the steps taken by the person concerned and by the parties within the Support Network with the aim of responding effectively to the problem without a formal complaint being lodged.
+Informal resolution includes the steps taken by the person concerned and by the parties within the Trust and Support Network with the aim of responding effectively to the problem without a formal complaint being lodged.
 As far as possible, EPFL will seek to resolve situations through dialogue and managerial action.

 Managerial action includes all actions taken by people and departments in charge (a line manager or immediate supervisor, Human Resources, Student Affairs department, Doctoral School) to promote best practices and resolve situations requiring intervention.

 However, sometimes these measures may not be appropriate or may not resolve a situation.
 In these cases, a formal approach is required.